How to Transfer Text Files

 Converting a text file from one operating system to another is simple in principle:

 The reverse of subtraction is addition.
-To reverse direction and convert a Linux or Macintosh file to a Microsoft Windows text file, you add.
-For conversion from a Macintosh to Windows, you add a LF immediately following each CR.
+To reverse direction and convert a Linux or classic Macintosh file to a Microsoft Windows text file, you add.
+For conversion from a classic Macintosh to Windows, you add a LF immediately following each CR.
 To convert a Linux file to a Windows file, you add a CR immediately before each LF.

-Going in the opposite direction you do just the opposite: When going from the Mac to Linux, you substitute the CR for the LF.
+Going in the opposite direction you do just the opposite: When going from the classic Mac to Linux, you substitute the CR for the LF.

 It's Not as Hard as It Sounds